Isotopic tiling theory for hyperbolic surfaces: Lifts of Mapping Class Groups

+We will start the subsequent discussion with results whose proofs do not, as far as we know, appear in the literature but can be carried out with well-known methods in the field.

-We now state a further corollary of theorem \ref{thm:mcgout}. \begin{corollary} A geometric automorphism of an orbifold group $\Gamma$ that induces an automorphism on an orbifold subgroup $S\subset \Gamma$ induces a geometrical automorphism on $S$. \end{corollary}
+Homeomorphisms of $\mathbb{H}^2$ satisfying $f\Gamma f^{-1}=\Gamma$ yield geometric automorphisms of $\Gamma$, by definition.
+This is equivalent to $f$ inducing a homeomorphism of the orbifold $\mathbb{H}^2/\Gamma.$ On the other hand, any homeomorphism $f\in \Hom(\mathcal{O})$ of the orbifold $\mathcal{O}=\mathbb{H}^2/\Gamma$ lifts to a homeomorphism $\tilde{f}$ of the universal covering space $p:\mathbb{H}^2\to\mathbb{H}^2/\Gamma$ that is $\Gamma$ fiber-preserving.
+To see this, refer to the discussion in the previous section where we explicitly construct such lifts.
+Recall, furthermore, that theorem \ref{thm:mcgout} implies that geometric automorphisms are exactly those that are type-preserving. \begin{corollary} A geometric automorphism of an orbifold group $\Gamma$ that induces an automorphism on an orbifold subgroup $S\subset \Gamma$ induces a geometric automorphism on $S$. \end{corollary}

-For the following theorem we will mostly follow the proof of theorem $8.2$ in \cite{Zieschang1973}, but produce a slightly stronger result. \begin{theorem} Let $G$ be the symmetry group of a hyperbolic orbifold $\mathcal{O}$ and $G_1$ a subgroup of finite index that is not cyclic.
-Then a geometrical automorphism $\alpha$ of $G_1$ is induced by a $G$ fiber-preserving homeomorphism in $\Hom(\mathcal{O})$ iff $\alpha$ is induced by an automorphism $\hat{\alpha}$ of $G$. \end{theorem} \begin{proof} If $\alpha$ is induced by a $G$ fiber-preserving homeomorphism $f$, then $f$ induces a homeomorphism on the orbifold $\mathbb{H}^2/G$ as well as, by assumption, on $\mathbb{H}^2/G_1,$ and thus induces an automorphism $\hat{\alpha}$ of $G$ that stabilizes $G_1$ in $G$, which proves one direction.
+For the following theorem we will mostly follow the proof of theorem $8.2$ in \cite{Zieschang1973}, but produce a stronger result. \begin{theorem} Let $G$ be the symmetry group of a hyperbolic orbifold $\mathcal{O}$ and $G_1\subset G$ a subgroup of finite index.
+Then a geometric automorphism $\alpha$ of $G_1$ is induced by a $G$ fiber-preserving homeomorphism of $\mathbb{H}^2$ iff $\alpha$ is induced by an automorphism $\hat{\alpha}$ of $G$. \end{theorem} \begin{proof} If $\alpha$ is induced by a $G$ fiber-preserving homeomorphism $f$, then $f$ induces a homeomorphism on the orbifold $\mathbb{H}^2/G$ as well as, by assumption, on $\mathbb{H}^2/G_1,$ and thus induces an automorphism $\hat{\alpha}$ of $G$ that stabilizes $G_1$ in $G$, which proves one direction.

 For the other direction, first consider the situation for the at most index $2$ subgroup $\tilde{N}\subset G$ that contains only orientation preserving elements.
-We further pass to a finite index normal subgroup $N\subset \tilde{N}$ of $G$, which we can take to be the fundamental group of a possibly punctured and bordered orientable surface.
+We further pass to a finite index normal subgroup $N\subset \tilde{N}$ of $G$ without torsion elements, which we can take to be the fundamental group of a possibly punctured and bordered orientable surface~\cite{fox52,fconjecture,Chau}.